Rastagong/A-Humble-Hunter/README.md

 * The Write Feather icon (Narro.ico) is a work by Double-J Design (http://www.doublejdesign.co.uk) published under the terms of the Creative Commons Attribution 3.0 license.
 * The Riven font (Riven.ttf) is a freeware made by Michael Bower (Riven2000@aol.com).
 * The arrow image comes from this impressive collection of 420 RPG icons by Ails, licensed under the Creative Commons Attribution-ShareAlike 3.0 (CC-BY-SA). http://ails.deviantart.com/art/420-Pixel-Art-Icons-for-RPG-129892453
+* The squirrel is a work from Fother licensed under the GPL 2 and used in the game The Mana World. http://forums.themanaworld.org/viewtopic.php?f=8&t=5990|View, http://forums.themanaworld.org/viewtopic.php?f=8&t=1177
 * The forest sounds were recorded by dobroide and are licensed under the Creative Commons Attribution 3.0 (CC-BY).
 You can find them on this page from the much useful freesound.org database: http://www.freesound.org/people/dobroide/sounds/54699/.
 * Hyptosis' tiles are published under the terms of the Creative Commons Attribution 3.0 license.
 You can find them here: http://opengameart.org/content/lots-of-free-2d-tiles-and-sprites-by-hyptosis.
 You should also have a look at the games he contribued to, like the "Alice is dead" horror point'n'click.
 This guy is really talented. http://hyptosis.newgrounds.com/
 * The Liberated Pixel Cup assets (base\_out\_atlas.png, terrain\_atlas.png) were made for OpenGameArt.org by a bunch of awesome people I can't thank enough.